 The Third Space Learning online lessons and downloadable slides are carefully designed to develop and build upon previous knowledge over time.
 They test and revisit key concepts before providing opportunities to apply these strong foundational skills to specific problem solving.

 For pupils receiving weekly one to one lessons from our tutors, learning is personalised to suit their needs and is designed to help them plug individual gaps over time.
-Lessons begin with an introduction to the concept, before pupils practising the relevant skill or method and finally applying it in context.
+Lessons begin with an introduction to the concept, and then some practice of the relevant skill progressing to more complex problem solving.
+Our aim is to build reasoning throughout the lesson and, where appropriate, extend it with non routine problems that demonstrate deep understanding.
 Pupils only move on to the next section of the lesson or the next learning objective when their tutor feels they’re ready.

 4. Striving for equity in your curriculum means better outcomes for all